Generic Name: simeprevir (sim E pre vir)

 Call your doctor at once if you have:

 shortness of breath.

 mild itching or rash;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Olysio?

-Many drugs can interact with simeprevir.
+Many drugs can interact with simeprevir combination treatment.
 Not all possible interactions are listed here.
 Tell your doctor about all your medications and any you start or stop using during treatment with Olysio, especially:

 an antibiotic medicine, including medicine to treat tuberculosis;